elad-bar/playarr/README.md

 # Playarr - IPTV Playlist Manager

 IPTV Playlist Manager ecosystem for fetching and managing IPTV content.
-Currently includes the data fetching engine component.
-Future releases will include web UI and API components.
+Includes the data fetching engine, web API, and web UI components.

 ## About the Engine